corvusdeinanis/cuddlyspaceship/content/Important Questions Clinical Psych.md

 ### Module 4
 5M
 - List out the symptoms of mood dysregulation disorder
-- Difference between obsessive thoughts and compulsive behavioirs
+- Difference between obsessive thoughts and compulsive behaviours
 - Difference between MDD and Dysthymia
 - Discuss the positive symptoms of Schizophrenia
 - List and discuss types of [[Delusional Disorder]]